Bryce Dessner: Composer

+Recordings

-The first recordings of Dessner's compositions, performed by the Kronos Quartet, were released in 2013 by Anti- Records.
+The first recordings of Dessner's compositions, performed by the Kronos Quartet, were released in 2013 by Anti-Records.
 The album, "Aheym," features four of Dessner's compositions: Tenebre, Little Blue Something, Tour Eiffel, and Aheym.

-On March 4, 2014 Deutsche Grammophon/Universal Music Classics released "St Carolyn By the Sea; Suite from There Will Be Blood."
+On March 4, 2014, Deutsche Grammophon/Universal Music Classics released "St Carolyn By the Sea; Suite from There Will Be Blood."
 Performed by the Copenhagen Philharmonic and conducted by Andre de Ridder, the album features three of Dessner's orchestral works (St. Carolyn by the Sea, Lachrimae and Raphael) as well as the suite from There Will Be Blood by Jonny Greenwood.

-May 19, 2015 marked the release on Brassland of Music for Wood and Strings, an album-length work composed by Dessner and performed by Sō Percussion on a set of experimental musical instruments Dessner named "Chord Sticks" and built by Aron Sanchez from Buke and Gase.
+May 19, 2015, marked the release on Brassland of Music for Wood and Strings, an album-length work composed by Dessner and performed by Sō Percussion on a set of experimental musical instruments Dessner named "Chord Sticks" and built by Aron Sanchez from Buke and Gase.
 The instruments function on the 3rd bridge principle, with muting the string attack and let the string resonance swell afterwards.

 In April 2019, Deutsche Grammophon released the album El Chan featuring an all-Dessner programme performed by Katia and Marielle Labèque including Concerto for two pianos, El Chan, and Haven with Dessner on electric guitar.
 The album is dedicated to Dessner's friend and collaborator, Alejandro González Iñárritu, who also designed the album cover.
 Also in spring 2019, New York's Metropolitan Museum, for one of its first contemporary installations, featured the song Death is Elsewhere written by Bryce alongside Aaron Dessner, Ragnar Kjartansson, Gyda Valtýsdóttir and Kristín Anna.

 Dessner now resides in Paris and has been increasingly active composing for major European ensembles and soloists.

 Film scores

 Dessner has written the score for the major Netflix film The Two Popes (2019) directed by Fernando Meirelles, recorded with London Contemporary Orchestra at London's Abbey Road Studios.

 In October 2015, Dessner was tapped along with Ryuichi Sakamoto and Alva Noto, to compose the score for the Oscar Award-winning director Alejandro González Iñárritu film The Revenant (2015).
 They received a nomination for Best Original Score in the 2016 Golden Globes and a nomination in the 2017 Grammy Awards for Best Score Soundtrack For Visual Media category.

 Dessner's piece Tour Eiffel was featured in the 2015 Palme d'Or winner Dheepan, directed by Jacques Audiard.
 Tour Eiffel is performed by the Kronos Quartet and Brooklyn Youth Chorus.

 Bryce and his brother Aaron Dessner co-composed the score for Transpecos, which won the Audience Award at the 2016 South by Southwest.
 They also worked together on the score for 2013 film Big Sur, an adaptation of the 1962 novel of the same name by Jack Kerouac.
-The film debuted on January 23, 2013 at the Sundance Film Festival, where it received positive reviews.
+The film debuted on January 23, 2013, at the Sundance Film Festival, where it received positive reviews.

 In 2007, Dessner and Padma Newsome's quartet, Clogs, had their music serve as the soundtrack to the film Turn the River (2007).